 R: “Firstly, I learnt how to work effectively from home as I sadly only managed to spend a day in the office before being restricted to WFH.
 I realised that creation of daily task lists and a rough timetable for the day help immensely!

-I also learnt how to work closely as part of a team.
-As a lean team, communication and teamwork is paramount to the monthly updates we push out for our users.
+I also learned how to work closely as part of a team.
+As a lean team, communication and teamwork are paramount to the monthly updates we push out for our users.
 This includes biweekly sprints, where we gather feedback from users and prioritise tasks.
-We have weekly “standups” where we talk about what we have achieved in the previous and the coming week, and, of course, daily chats with fellow colleagues on bugs that were discovered and/or any user requests that require urgent attentions.
+We have weekly “standups” where we talk about what we have achieved in the previous and the coming week, and, of course, daily chats with colleagues on bugs that were discovered and/or any user requests that require urgent attention.
 With WFH, the importance of communication was amplified, as you could no longer just shout over your shoulder to find out what your fellow dev was up to or to look for help.”

 K: “While working at ArcLab, I learned a great deal about the process to find the most efficient way to develop and implement features that give our users the best user experience.
 I am truly grateful to have had the opportunity to work and learn from everyone here.”